Corecii/Lunar/README.md

 Lunar caches each repo+hash the first time it's used.
 If the current hash for a tag or branch can't be fetched from the internet, the cached hash and data for that hash will be used.

 Lunar caches each repo by doing a shallow clone of the specific git hash that was targeted.
-If targeting a tag or a branch, the get hash is fetched first.
+If targeting a tag or a branch, the git hash is fetched first.
 When specifying a tag or branch, Lunar will automatically download newer versions of the repo when the tag or branch points to a newer commit. **Cached repos are not automatically cleaned up,** but they are shallow clones so they _don't_ contain the full history.

 Lunar by default keeps data in `data_local/.lunar-tr` .
 You can change this directory with the `LUNAR_TR_DIR` environment variable.
 See [dirs documentation](https://docs.rs/dirs/5.0.1/dirs/fn.data_local_dir.html) for information about where `data_local` is on your system.